February 4, 1944 -

 work.
 Bravo Zulu to the crew, keep up the good work!

-see photos taken during my visit onboard the
+To see photos taken during my visit

-Heavy Cruiser USS Des
+Heavy Cruiser USS Des Moines (CA-134) during a

-before she was scrapped click Here.
+parts raid before she was scrapped click

-The Jerseyman click Here.
+The Jerseyman

 *